-Deputy Director-General of the National Center for Disease Control and Prevention Nune Bakunts mentions there is no developed methodology available, which will prove the linkage between mining and disease generation.
+The Deputy Director-General of the National Centre for Disease Control and Prevention, Nune Bakunts, mentions there is no developed methodology available which will prove the correlation between mining and the development of diseases.

-“We should understand the impact of mining on health is not unequivocal.
-Worldwide the cause of cancer diseases hasn’t been explained, we need methodology and many data on the environment: the methodology is currently being developed,” Nune Bakunts said at the discussion organized by Transparency International Teghout Disaster: Which Is The Solution?
+“We should understand that the impact of mining on health is not unequivocal.
+Worldwide, the cause of cancer diseases hasn’t been explained; we need a methodology and a lot of data on the environment.
+The methodology is currently being developed,” Nune Bakunts said at a discussion organized by Transparency International Teghout Disaster: What is the Solution?

-Referring to the health risks of Teghout copper and molybdenum mining project, Nune Bakunts said there are not data.
-A Teghout resident present at the discussions noted there were initial health studies carried out in the communities before the launch of the mining project so as to detect later whether or not there is dynamics of increase in diseases.
+Referring to the health risks posed by the Teghout copper and molybdenum mining project, Nune Bakunts said there is no data.
+A Teghout resident present at the discussions noted that initial health studies were carried out in the communities before the launch of the mining project so that it would be possible to detect later whether or not there was an increase in diseases.

-Armenian Women for Health and Healthy Environment NGO President Elena Manvelyan reminded that Armenia is the leader in cancer morbidity among 172 countries in line with the global statistics.
-Head of AUA Acopian Center for the Environment Alen Amirkhanyan reminded the studies carried out by AUA with a high level of lead detected in the children's blood in Alaverdi and Akhtala communities in Lori Region.
-Association For Sustainable Human Development NGO President Karine Danielyan spoke about the UNICEF-funded project, which results showed that the riskiest mining zones in Armenia are Lori and Syunik.
+The president of the Armenian Women for Health and a Healthy Environment NGO, Elena Manvelyan, pointed out that Armenia is the leader in cancer morbidity among 172 countries, according to the global statistics.
+The head of the AUA Acopian Centre for the Environment, Alen Amirkhanyan, brought up the studies carried out by AUA, that showed a high level of lead detected in the blood of children in the Alaverdi and Akhtala communities in the Lori region.
+The president of the NGO, the Association for Sustainable Human Development, Karine Danielyan, spoke about a UNICEF-funded project whose results showed that the riskiest mining zones in Armenia are Lori and Syunik.

-EcoLur Informational NGO President Inga Zarafyan mentioned that all the health data should available for the public.
-“Healthcare is not only treating patients, it’s a business here in Armenia.
-Healthcare is also measures taken for disease prevention and the information in this sector must be open,” Zarafyan claims.
+EcoLur Informational NGO President, Inga Zarafyan, mentioned that all the health data should be available for the public.
+“Healthcare is not only a matter of treating patients, it’s a business here in Armenia.
+Healthcare is also measures taken for disease prevention, and the information in this sector must be open,” Zarafyan claims.